Careers information and tips for new students

 Get your CV ready before you start and get it checked by your careers service

-This may seem counter-intuitive so early on in your studies, but getting your CV right early on not only will save you time later, it will also allow you to apply for a variety of opportunities throughout your studies, including insight days, work experience/shadowing and internships.
+Getting your CV (a detailed document highlighting your skills, professional and education history) right early on not only will save you time later.
+It will also allow you to apply for a variety of opportunities throughout your studies, including insight days, work experience/shadowing and internships.
 In addition, working on your CV can help you identify your personal strengths and skills and importantly, learn how to articulate them clearly to employers – a key skill in the recruitment process that many people struggle with.

 Familiarise yourself with the support available